The baby budget: A 9-month calendar

 Start researching the will-writing process

-It's probably the last thing on your mind, but it's important to have your will, power of attorney and estate planning documents be in order once the baby comes.
-According to Pregnancy.org, lawyer fees can range from $250-$1,200 to finalize these documents, so it pays to initiate the process on your own.
-USA.gov is a good place to start, as it offers several free resources on estate planning.
+It's probably the last thing on your mind, but it's important to have your will, power of attorney and estate planning documents in order once the baby comes.
+USA.gov is a good place to start this process, as it offers several free resources on estate planning.

 Learn how to live on one income with a baby

 This can be a good measure of how much time you can really take off.
 Do you or your partner make enough for you to take leave for two months?
 Six months?
 A year?
 A trial run of this concept can help you financially plan for the long run.
 At the same time, saving the difference can help jump-start your savings for when the baby comes.

 Months 7-9 (and 10)

 Babies don't need the finest cribs, brand-name blankets and rhinestone-encrusted photo frames.
 Fight the urge to go overboard and plan to buy things as you need them instead.
 Infants only need a bassinet, so try holding off on the crib until the baby can roll over.
 There's also no need to buy hundreds of diapers right off the bat.
 Purchase one package of infant diapers and go from there.